Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Overview of Oklahoma Taxes

-Oklahoma has a progressive income tax, with a top marginal rate in the bottom half of all states.
+Oklahoma has a progressive income tax, with an average rate that's among the lowest in the country.
 Property taxes are also below the national average.
 Oklahoma’s average sales tax (including both state and local) is among the highest rate in the country.

 Enter your financial details to calculate your taxes